patrickbwarren/transam-triton/EMULATOR.md

 possibility to select the tape file is given as a command line option.
 Input bytes are read from the tape file as though from a cassette recorder, and likewise output bytes are appended to the tape file.
-This means that with the Monitor 'I' option, the emulated tape interface is expecting to see the correct tape header in front of any data file as described in [TRIMCC.md](TRIMCC.md).
+This means that with the monitor 'I' command, the emulated tape interface is expecting to see the correct tape header in front of any data file as described in [TRIMCC.md](TRIMCC.md).
 If no tape is loaded (`-t` option missing) then bytes written to the tape are lost